Investment in Singapore

 Singapore - Investment

-Meanwhile, Euben Paracuelles and Charnon Boonnuch, economists at Nomura, are more positive in their outlook, stating:
+Regarding the outlook for 2021, Euben Paracuelles and Charnon Boonnuch, economists at Nomura, commented:

-FocusEconomics Consensus Forecast panelists expect GDP to grow 5.6% in 2021, which is unchanged from the previous month’s forecast, and 4.0% in 2022.
+FocusEconomics Consensus Forecast panelists see the economy expanding 5.7% in 2021, which is unchanged from the previous month’s forecast, before growing 3.8% in 2022.

 Singapore - Investment Data